Fluid from Pap test used to detect ovarian, endometrial cancers

 “It’s an innovative idea.
 It’s neat.
 But the question is really going to be what happens when this gets more thoroughly tested,” he said.

 Diaz said currently there are no tests to screen for these cancers early.
-The experimental test would cost about $100, b ut with the falling cost of sequencing technology, he estimates it will be half or even a tenth of that cost within the next year.
-(Reporting by Julie Steenhuysen; Editing by Jilian Mincer and Eric Walsh)
+The experimental test would cost about $100, but with the falling cost of sequencing technology, he estimates it will be half or even a tenth of that cost within the next year.